Business Electricity Rates & Prices

 All Australian retailers in deregulated markets (listed above) are required to clearly set out business electricity rates in an Energy Price Fact Sheet.

 Make It Cheaper Australia compare business electricity rates and plans across a panel of ten energy retailers.
-You can access the Energy Price Fact Sheets of retailers in our panel using the below links to their website:
+You can find out more information about retailers on the following links:

 Detailed comparison of business electricity rates can be a time consuming process - while all rates are publicly accessible online, differences in components of pricing such as supply charge, discounting, peak/off-peak and shoulder timing create additional complexity that can significantly affect your final bill.